mdbridge/click-by-voice/README.md

 * Sometimes hints are unreadable due to clipping
 * Sometime hints are too hard to read due to inadequate contrast between foreground and background colors
-* executing a command (especially the popping up part) is slower than I'd like
+* Executing a command (especially the popping up part) is slower than I'd like
-* still some invisible elements that are hinted
+* Still some invisible elements that are hinted
+* Does not work on chrome:// URLs like settings and extensions pages;
+  ditto https://chrome.google.com URLS (e.g., developer dashboard)

 ## Other